yingying96/hats-ci/guidetohats.md

 # Guide to hats-ci

-We have put together this step by step guide to assist new windows developers to use hats-ci.
+We have put together this step by step guide to assist new developers to use hats-ci.

 **You will learn how to:**
 * Get started with Hats-ci